rapidsai/docs/docs/releases/process.md

 Project Leads
 {: .label .label-blue}

-1. Beginning of the `freeze date` remind development team to stop accepting new issues for the `M.B` release (unless they are critical bugs/issues)
+1. Beginning of the `burn down date` remind development team to stop accepting new issues for the `M.B` release (unless they are critical bugs/issues)
 2. Wait for confirmation from operations on the branch switch and project board updates
 3. Move any issues that are no longer a part of the `M.B` release to the `M.C` project board or backlog (for backlog remove the issue from the project board)
 4. Check open PRs that are no longer a part of the `M.B` release to ensure they are targeted for merge on the `branch-M.C`